harshkhandelwal30/momentum-investing-methods/README.md

 **NOTE:-**
 1) These results are **survivorship bias-free**.Check Nifty_Constituents file for the same.
 Survivorship bias happens when we take only the stocks into account that are currently in NIFTY 50 and dont take into account the stocks which have been removed or delisted.

+Optimization file helps you to find the best combination of lookback_period and number of stocks to maximize each of CAGR,Sharpe Ratio and minimize Max DD.

-2) This is not investment advice of any kind.Just for Learning purposes.
+3) This is not investment advice of any kind.Just for Learning purposes.